About the Author

 • StreamEvents allows sending events from the server to the client.

-In general, the various service mesh implementations are installed and configured in their own way.
-For instance, some service meshes have their own installer, like istioctl for Istio, while others use Helm charts, like Consul.
+This API is one of the extension points of Meshery, making it easy to add support for new cloud native technologies to Meshery.
+Meshery adapters abstract away differences in installation and configuration of the various technologies.
+Various cloud native technologies are installed and configured in their own way.
+For instance, some projects have their own installer, like istioctl for Istio, while others use Helm charts, like Consul.
 One of the purposes of Meshery adapters is to abstract these differences away.

 Meshery Adapter Library